360ZMEM/gwxie.github.io/content/authors/admin/_index.md

     url: https://www.tsinghua.edu.cn/en/index.htm

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Keep going!😊

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Underwater Robot and Communication
-  - Computational Linguistics
+  - Robot Learning
-  - Information Retrieval
+  - Multi-agent RL and offline RL

 # Education to show in About widget
 education: